 Charities and Nonprofits (Exempt Organizations)

-- Short form dissolution - Secretary of State will allow a short form dissolution for eligible nonprofit corporations that file for dissolution within 24 months from the date the articles of incorporation were filed.
+- Short form dissolution - California Secretary of State (SOS) will allow a short form dissolution for eligible nonprofit corporations that file for dissolution within 24 months from the date they file their articles of incorporation.

 Filing for Exemption Status